raygun101/MarkupKit/README.md

 See _LMSpacerView.h_ for more information.

 ## LMLayerView
 The `LMLayerView` class is arguably the simplest layout view.
 It simply arranges its subviews in layers, like a stack of transparencies.
+The subviews are all automatically sized to fill the layer view.

 For example, the following markup creates a layer view containing two sub-views.
 The `UIImageView` instance, since it is declared first, appears beneath the `UILabel` instance, effectively creating a background for the label: